iree-org/iree/docs/design_docs/metal_hal_driver.md

 ### Resource descriptors

-A descriptor is an opaque handle pointing to a resource that are accessed in the compute kernel.
-IREE HAL is inspired by the Vulkan API; it models several concepts related to GPU resource management explicitly:
+A descriptor is an opaque handle pointing to a resource that is accessed in the compute kernel.
+IREE's HAL is inspired by the Vulkan API; it models several concepts related to GPU resource management explicitly:

 * [`hal::DescriptorSetLayout`][hal-descriptor-set-layout]: a schema for
   describing an array of descriptor bindings.
 Each descriptor binding specifies the resource type, access mode and other information.
-* [`hal::DescriptorSet`][hal-descriptor-set]: a concrete set of resources that get bound to a compute pipeline in a batch.
+* [`hal::DescriptorSet`][hal-descriptor-set]: a concrete set of resources that gets bound to a compute pipeline in a batch.
 It must match the `DescriptorSetLayout` describing its layout. `DescriptorSet` can be thought as the "object" from the `DescriptorSetLayout` "class".
-* [`hal::ExecutableLayout`][hal-executable-layout]: a schema for describing all the resource accessed by a compute pipeline.
+* [`hal::ExecutableLayout`][hal-executable-layout]: a schema for describing all the resources accessed by a compute pipeline.
 It includes zero or more `DescriptorSetLayout`s and (optional) push constants.

-One can create `DescriptorSetLayout`, `DescriptorSet`, and `ExecutableLayout` beforehand to avoid incur overhead during tight computing loops and also amortize the cost by sharing these objects.
+One can create `DescriptorSetLayout`, `DescriptorSet`, and `ExecutableLayout` objects beforehand to avoid incurring overhead during tight computing loops and also amortize costs by sharing these objects.
 However, this isn't totally matching Metal's paradigm.

-In the Metal framework, the closet concept to `DescriptorSet` would be [argument buffer][mtl-argument-buffer].
-There is no direct correspondance to `DescriptorSetLayout` and `ExecutableLayout`.
+In the Metal framework, the closest concept to `DescriptorSet` would be [argument buffer][mtl-argument-buffer].
+There is no direct correspondence to `DescriptorSetLayout` and `ExecutableLayout`.
 Rather, the layout is implicitly encoded in Metal shaders as MSL structs.
-The APIs for creating argument buffers does not encourage early creation without the pipeline: one typically create it for an `MTLFunction`.
-Besides, unlike Vulkan where different descriptor sets can have the same binding number, in Metal even we have multiple argument buffers, the indices for resources are in the same namespace: they are typically assigned sequentially.
+The APIs for creating argument buffers do not encourage early creation without pipelines: one typically creates them for each `MTLFunction`.
+Besides, unlike Vulkan where different descriptor sets can have the same binding number, in Metal even if we have multiple argument buffers, the indices for resources are in the same namespace and are typically assigned sequentially.
 That means we need to remap `DescriptorSet`s with a set number greater than zero by applying an offset to each of its bindings.

-All of these means it's better to defer the creation of the argument buffer until the point of compute pipeline creation and dispatch.
+All of this means it's better to defer the creation of the argument buffer until the point of compute pipeline creation and dispatch.
 Therefore, although the Metal HAL driver provides the implementation for `DescriptorSet` (i.e., `hal::metal::MetalArgumentBuffer`), `DescriptorSetLayout` (i.e.,